zaksabeast/PokemonRNGGuides/guides/dppt/en/DPPt Stationary RNG.md

 ## Step 2: Hitting your Initial Seed

 Before you do this, you need to save your game in front of the stationary you want.
 This is important.
 The guide [here](https://github.com/zaksabeast/PokemonRNGGuides/blob/master/guides/hgss/en/Using%20Runasdate%20to%20RNG%20Initial%20Seed.md) shows how to hit your initial seed in detail.
-Refer to that guide and the proceed to Step 3.
+Refer to that guide and then proceed to Step 3.

 ## Step 3: Hitting your desired Pokemon